sohelrana09/module-delivery-date/README.md

 Installation:
-This module is intended to be installed using composer.
+This module is intended to be installed using composer[composer require "sr/module-delivery-date:*"]